-Students from 6th-12th may ride their bicycles to and from school.
+Students from sixth through twelfth may ride their bicycles to and from school.
 They must adhere to all safety standards of the California Highway Patrol.
 They need to provide a lock to secure their bike in the designated area.
 The school is not responsible for theft of bicycles.